readthedocs/readthedocs.org/docs/user/explanation/index.rst

 Explanation
 ===========

-⏩️ :doc:`/integrations`
-  A high-level introduction to *Continuous Documentation Deployment*.

 ⏩️ :doc:`/subprojects`
   Learn more about how several documentation projects can be combined and presented to the reader on the same website.